Corporate Social Responsibility Partnerships

-Our achievements would not be possible without additional support and coaching from our strong corporate partnerships.
+Our organisational growth and achievements would not be possible without additional support and coaching from our strong corporate partnerships.
 These relationships are crucial to everything that we develop and deliver.
-Streets of Growth can learn a lot from the wider business community.
+We also understand CSR Partnerships as a two way win-win whereby we can learn a lot from the wider business community, and in the process they can benefit in their business through learning about and helping us in ours..
 We are always looking to partner corporate partners to sustain the future of our work.
+Our current partners include:

 “As a global company, North Highland Consultancy has set its cause as improving economic empowerment.
 Our strategy was to partner with a charity who are making a significant impact in London, who align with our goals and who we could support to achieve theirs.
 After an extensive selection process, the London office chose Streets of Growth as our charity partner in 2016 and extended the partnership into 2017.
 The partnership between North Highland and Streets of Growth has been extremely positive and has strengthened North Highland’s belief that by utilising our expertise as a consultancy business we can make a real difference to a charity, ultimately enabling their incredible work to reach and impact more vulnerable young people.
 The partnership also showed the importance of finding a charity with similar values, as the extended two years working with Streets of Growth was built on the strength of the relationship and engagement.